pytest-dev/pytest/doc/en/skipping.rst

     def test_function():
         ...

-This test will be run but no traceback will be reported when it fails.
-Instead terminal reporting will list it in the "expected to fail" (``XFAIL``) or "unexpectedly passing" (``XPASS``) sections.
+This test will run but no traceback will be reported when it fails.
+Instead, terminal reporting will list it in the "expected to fail" (``XFAIL``) or "unexpectedly passing" (``XPASS``) sections.

-Alternatively, you can also mark a test as ``XFAIL`` from within a test or setup function
+Alternatively, you can also mark a test as ``XFAIL`` from within the test or its setup function
 imperatively:

 .. code-block:: python